vladigleba/vladigleba.github.io/source/_posts/2014-08-07-provisioning-a-rails-server-using-chef-part-2-writing-the-recipes.markdown

 Here we're first using the [`group` resource](http://docs.getchef.com/chef/resources.html#group) to create a new group whose name will come from the `group` attribute defined in the JSON file we created earlier.
 Note the syntax to access that attribute; it stays the same whether you're accessing attributes from the JSON file or the `default.rb` file.

 Next, we use the [`user` resource](http://docs.getchef.com/chef/resources.html#user) to create a new user whose name is also defined in the JSON file.
-But now it gets interesting because there is a handful of additional attributes we're using:
+But now it gets interesting because there are a handful of additional attributes we're using:

 - `gid` assigns this user to the group we created right before
 - `home` specifies the location of the user's home directory